Hesperoyucca whipplei: Distribution

 It is native to southern California in the United States and Baja California in Mexico, where it occurs mainly in chaparral, coastal sage scrub, and oak woodland plant communities at altitudes of 0–2,500 m.
+Yucca whipplei grows on the rocky slopes and washes of the chaparral area of the transverse mountains of Southern California up to approximately 4000 ft above mean sea level.

+This is the only species of the asparagus family naturally present in the Santa Monica Mountains of the transverse ranges.